 To be prepared for employment as a contributing engineer and/or for graduate-level education, students within the ECE Department receive instruction that is balanced between theory and practice.
 In fact, much of our curriculum integrates theory and practice within each course.
 It is common to study new devices and techniques, and then immediately work with these devices/techniques in a laboratory setting.
 In response to the breadth of ECE, all students work with their academic advisor to develop a broad-based program of study.
 As with most engineering curricula, ECE study includes a solid foundation of mathematics and science.
 Discipline-specific study in ECE usually begins early in a student's career - during the second half of the freshman year - with courses providing a broad overview of the entire field.
 During the sophomore and junior years, students learn the core analysis, design and laboratory skills necessary to a broad range of ECE sub-disciplines.
 When desired, specialization within ECE occurs during the junior and senior years.
 In addition, all students complete a major qualifying project (MQP).
 This project, typically completed in teams during the senior year, is an individualized design or research project that draws from much of the prior instruction.
 Utilizing the benefit of individualized instruction from one or more faculty members, students develop, implement and document the solution to a real engineering problem.
 Many of these projects are sponsored by industry, or are associated with ongoing faculty research.
 These projects form a unique bridge to the engineering profession.

 Program Educational Objectives

-- Broad preparation for their professional and personal lives, providing the basis for effective professional and civic leadership and informed citizenship,
+- are prepared broadly for both their professional and personal lives, providing the basis for effective leadership and informed citizenship.

 The program must have documented student outcomes that prepare graduates to attain the program educational objectives.
 Student outcomes are outcomes (a) through (k) plus any additional outcomes that may be articulated by the program.